The First Turn-On!

 The First Turn-On! is a 1983 American comedy film directed by Lloyd Kaufman and Michael Herz of Troma Entertainment.
 It was the last in a series of four "sexy comedies" that helped establish Troma as a film studio, starting with 1979's Squeeze Play!, 1981's Waitress! and 1982's Stuck on You!.

-The First Turn-On! is usually considered by Troma fans to be the best of the company's "sexy comedies".

-This was Vincent D'Onofrio's film debut.
+The First Turn-On! was Vincent D'Onofrio's film debut.

 Plot

 On the last day of summer at Camp Big-Tee-Pee, all the teenage campers are crazy with hormones and eager to go home.
-While on a nature walk with ditzy hippie camp counselor Michelle Farmer, four students - self-proclaimed stud Mitch, his girlfriend Annie, overweight Henry, and nerd Danny - break off from the rest of the group to indulge in some cannabis.
+While on a nature walk with ditzy hippie camp counselor Michelle Farmer, four students - self-proclaimed stud Mitch, his girlfriend Annie, Henry, and Danny - break off from the rest of the group to indulge in some cannabis.
 They take refuge in a nearby cave, only to be caught in the act by Michelle some time later.
 While being shooed out, Henry's flatulence causes a landslide, trapping the five of them inside.
 To pass the time until their eventual rescue, the group shares stories of how each lost their virginity.

 In Mitch's story, Lucy, an elegant prostitute, picks up Mitch while he is hitchhiking and invites him to visit her fancy hotel room.
 Feeling nervous and inexperienced, he asks his ultra-cool, yet dim-witted friend Jeff to give him pointers (which include "when in doubt, whip it out").
 However, upon meeting Lucy, Jeff unsuccessfully attempts to seduce Lucy, almost injuring her.
 When Mitch saves her and kicks Jeff out, Lucy repays him with mind-blowing sex.

 Henry is forced to tell his story next.
 In preparation for a big Halloween party, he dresses as a ghost.
 Unfortunately, in addition to not being able to see out of the eye-holes, the costume looks identical to a Klan robe.
 Blinded, he accidentally stumbles upon a group of (flamboyantly gay) African-American thugs about to kill a young white woman.
 The thugs turn their attention to Henry, beat him senseless, and then skip off, singing and holding hands.
 The girl, convinced Henry has just saved her life, instantly falls for him and the two make passionate love later that night next to a giant pile of donuts.

 Meanwhile, the camp's staff, in fear of a potentially expensive lawsuit, desperately search for the missing campers.